NadimGhaznavi/Db4E/pages/ops/Setup-MoneroD-Service.md

 WantedBy=sockets.target
 ```

 Note that the named pipe is called `/opt/prod/monerod/monerod.stdin`.
-To send commands to the
-*Monero Daemon* simply echo the command and direct the output into this named pipe.
-The
-shell command below shows an example:
+To send commands to the *Monero Daemon* simply echo the command and direct the output into this named pipe.
+The shell command below shows an example:

 ```
 echo status > /opt/prod/monerod/monerod.stdin
 ```

-If you look at the previous section where we defined the *Monero Daemon* service, you will
-see that it includes a `StandardOutput` directive.
-The results of the command (e.g. status)
-will show up in this file.
+If you look at the previous section where we defined the *Monero Daemon* service, you will see that it includes a `StandardOutput` directive.
+The results of the command (e.g. status) will show up in this file.

 ---

 ## Refresh systemd

-In order to let *systemd* know about these newly created services i.e. monerod.service and
-monerod.socket you need to issue the command below:
+In order to let *systemd* know about these newly created services i.e. monerod.service and monerod.socket you need to issue the command below:
 ```
-sudo systemd daemon-reload
+sudo systemctl daemon-reload
 ```

 ---